Tea Alagic: Directing career

-In 2013, Alagic directed the North American premiere of Jackie by the Nobel Laureate, Elfriede Jelinek.
-The show was nominated for The Lucile Lortel Award for the Best Solo Show and Best Sound Design.
-Alagic and Jelinek continue to collaborate.
-Alagic is currently the only director to stage Jelinek's works in the United States.
+In 2013, Alagic directed the North American premiere of Jackie by the Nobel Laureate Elfriede Jelinek.
+The show was nominated for the Lucile Lortel Award for the Best Solo Show and Best Sound Design.
+Alagic was as of 2013 the only director to stage Jelinek's works in the United States.

+Alagic directed Enrico Colantoni and Alex Garfin in the Off-Broadway play Fear at the Lucille Lortel Theatre in 2019.

-She currently teaches theater directing at The New School for Drama in New York where she serves as Department Head of Directing.
+She as of 2025 teaches theater directing at The New School for Drama in New York City, where she serves as co-head of the MFA directing department.

 Personal life

-Tea Alagic lives in NYC and she is married to photographer Slaven Vlasic.
+Alagic lives in Manhattan in New York City, and is married to photographer Slaven Vlasic.
 They have a child.